evcc-io/docs/docs/installation/manual.md

 ```
 Auto detection will now start to scan the network for available devices.
 Scanning focuses on devices that are commonly used that are detectable with reasonable efforts.
-On successful detection, suggestions for EVCC configuration can be made.
+On successful detection, suggestions for evcc configuration can be made.
 The suggestions should simplify
-configuring EVCC but are probably not sufficient for fully automatic configuration.
+configuring evcc but are probably not sufficient for fully automatic configuration.

 +----------------+-----------------------+------+---------+
 |       IP       |       HOSTNAME        | TASK | DETAILS |